This topic describes how to upgrade a Subscription-billed instance type and its Internet bandwidth.

 You can change the billing method from Pay-As-You-Go to Subscription only for data disks, not for system disks.

 In the current billing cycle, if you have already performed the renewal for configuration downgrade operation, you cannot upgrade the configuration until a new billing cycle begins.
-That is, the configuration cannot be upgraded during the remaining time of the current billing cycle.

 After upgrading an instance type or changing the Internet bandwidth of a classic network instance from 0 Mbps to a non-zero value for the first time, you must restart the instance on the console or through the RebootInstance API to activate the new configuration.

-- In the Configuration Change Guide dialog box, select Upgrade Configuration and click Continue.
+- Select Upgrade Configuration and click Continue.

 - On the Upgrade Configuration page, perform any of the following operations: